Yeray Sabariego

-Yeray Sabariego Raja (born 4 June 1993), simply known as Yeray, is a Spanish footballer who plays for San Cristóbal as a central midfielder.
+Yeray Sabariego Raja (born 4 June 1993), simply known as Yeray, is a Spanish former footballer.
+He played as a central midfielder.

 Club career

 Born in Badia del Vallès, Barcelona, Catalonia, Yeray finished his formation with CE Sabadell FC's youth setup, after short stints with neighbours CD Badia del Vallès, RCD Espanyol and UFB Jàbac Terrassa.
 He was promoted to the reserves in the regional leagues in the 2012 summer.

 On 7 September 2013, Yeray played his first match as a professional, starting in a 1–1 away draw against Deportivo Alavés in the Segunda División.
 On 18 May 2015, he renewed his contract for two more years, after appearing more regularly during the campaign.

 On 27 January 2017 Yeray left the Arquelinats by mutual agreement, and joined Granada CF B just hours later.